What is Urban Design Representation?

 The CPD Course in Urban Design Representation is an intensive learning experience offered by the Department of Architecture at the University of Strathclyde, tailored for planning and design professionals with little or no experience in graphics and representation software.
 With us you will learn to visualise ideas and proposals, from editing the image to concept sketches and 3D modelling.
 Book online.

-The Urban Design Representation Course is a 5-module course aimed at teaching the basics of five softwares: AutoCAD, SketchUp, Photoshop, Illustrator and InDesign.
+The Urban Design Representation Course is a five-module course aimed at teaching the basics of five softwares: AutoCAD, SketchUp, Photoshop, Illustrator and InDesign.

 The course is delivered as a series of half-day sessions.
 Each independent module will cover: